tdean787/Library/README.md

-This project is a further solidifying of JavaScript fundamentals.
+This project is primarily centered around DOM manipulation and creating new content and objects as a result of user input.

-The tool employs basic JavaScript tools and data structures.
-It accepts user input and dynamically creates new items to be displayed in the DOM.

-Arrays and objects are heavily relied on here in order to keep the library updated and matching with user input.
+The library is an array of Book objects, and each one is represented as a table row.

 Future changes include refactoring some DOM manipulation into smaller helper functions, and creating a storage system so the library is saved for the user.